03axdov/muskie/README.md

 ```

 ## Training
 Models can be trained using the train() function.
+From the 'xor_model_example.py' file:
 ```python
 from muskie.loss_functions import MSE() from muskie.optimizers import SGD()